 Sunday 12th November 2017.
 Our first day in Baños was a massage and a visit to Casa del Arbol.
-Now, second day is much more exciting.
-After a morning of a quite rushed tour of waterfalls in Baños (the highlight was Cascada Manto de la Novia and Cascada del Diablo), we did a 2hr white-water rafting.
+Our second day was much more exciting.
+After a morning of a rushed tour of waterfalls in Baños (the highlight was Cascada Manto de la Novia and Cascada del Diablo), we did a 2hr white-water rafting.

 I’ll be fine.

 The girl in front of me fell half-way-overboard, I grabbed her life vest and we are all good.
 I thought that’s it for the trip – there has to be at least one from every boat, from every trip.
-Hold and behold, 3mins before we reach our finish line, grade 5 rapids (although our guide trying to tell us it was a grade 7… I think it was more of a grade 4 or 4+) and the boat was tipping over to the left and everyone was ready to just accept that we are flipping over.
+Hold and behold, three minutes before we reach the finish line, grade 5 rapids (although our guide trying to tell us it was a grade 7… I think it was more of a grade 4 or 4+) and the boat was tipping over to the left and everyone was ready to just accept that we are flipping over.
 The lesson here is don’t just accept it, the people on the right-handside were meant to put extra weight to the right.
-Fortunately it was just me.
+Fortunately it was just me who went overboard.
 One tip before you try rescue someone, make sure your hands are free (store away your tools and weapons); slightly bruised nose – nothing is broken.
 Other damages include sore butt from smacking a rock on a slide across a river and sore arms from the “…más fuerte!” paddling.
-Our guide screamed that for the whole trip.
+Our guide screamed “…más fuerte!” for the whole trip.

-Staying another right for a bigger bed, my own bathroom and listening to my own voice.
+Staying another night for a bigger bed, my own bathroom and listening to my own voice.
 Strong hot water to wash my hair.
-I have no energy for 3hr bus today after yesterday’s I’m-almost-sick bus ride.
+Most importantly I have no energy for 3hr bus today after yesterday’s I’m-almost-sick bus ride.

 Monday 13th November 2017.
-Slept-in, had a complete breakfast (omelette, empanada, latte & juice) at a local cafe near the market for U$6 while the cafe near the hostel charged us U$5 for tea and cookies.
+One thing I have learnt with an extended holiday, I need to remember that it is a holiday so I slept-in today, followed by a complete breakfast (omelette, empanada, latte & juice) at a local cafe near the market for U$6 while the cafe near the hostel charged us U$5 for tea and cookies.

-People watching and listening to locals – my ears need lots of practice!
-Most of the non-locals I’ve met in the last 3 days spoke a good Spanish in the short-time they have been in Ecuador.
+I enjoy people watching and listening to locals – my ears need lots of practice!
+Most of the non-locals I’ve met in the last 3 days speak a good-level of Spanish in the short-time they have been in Ecuador.

-Since I’m staying in a hostel (a private room & bathroom – life’s little luxury), the people I’ve met are young and have been traveling for a while or about to embark on a long journey (pun intended).
-There was a couple who met here in Baños, joined by their love of alcohol and other things; they did Finance and Management then realised they need the year off to realise what they want.
+Since I’m staying in a hostel (a private room & bathroom – oh life’s little luxury), the people I’ve met are young and have been traveling for a while or about to embark on a long journey (pun intended).
+There was a couple who met a month earlier, found their common ground in their love of alcohol and other things, and they have been travelling together.
+Since they were high and drunk most nights, I was surprised on how well-educated they are, the girlfriend has a double-degree in Finance and Management while the boyfriend has a degree in Finance; they both realised they need the year off to realise what they want – a very wise decision!

 Wednesday 15th November 2017.
-Planning for my time in Colombia, after Christmas, is proving to be challenging.
+Planning for my trip to Colombia is proving to be challenging.
 The Colombian cities are far apart, my options are plane (expensive) or bus (10-20 hours), where are the trains?